Reggie Bush Weighs In On NFL’s Anthem Policy, ‘Can’t Take Away People’s First Amendment’

 “You have to stand proudly for the national anthem, or you shouldn’t be playing.
 You shouldn’t be there.
 Maybe you shouldn’t be in the country.”

-It didn’t take long for Bush to respond to the bold statement from the President.
+It didn’t take long for Bush to respond to the bold statement from the president, per a 247 Sports report.

 “You can’t take away people’s First Amendment [rights], of course.
 Of course, it’s a big deal.
 Trump [doesn’t] understand a lot.
 I think that’s one of the things.”